rackerlabs/technical-blog/_posts/2016-06-21-tradeoffs-in-cryptographic-api-design.md

 application layer concerns, to runtime semantics like the [Java Language Specification][jls], to FFI sementics and the C ABI on all relevant platforms, to the underlying CPU, to the mathematical underpinnings themselves.
-All of which often while being hamstrung by flawed designs like TLS' MAC-then-pad-then-encrypt mess.
+The engineer has to manage all of those, often while being hamstrung by flawed designs like TLS' MAC-then-pad-then-encrypt mess.

 In future blog posts, I'll go into more detail about particular cryptographic API design concerns, starting with JVM byte types.
 If you're interested, you